 Tom and Daphne started collecting Dutch art in 2003, when Tom was 41.
-Before the couple turned their attention to paintings, Daphne had already created an important collection of French and Italian modern design furniture from the 1940s and 1950s, which constitutes a “modernist” living space for themselves and their three children.
-Daphne brought to bear upon her field much the same erudition, comprehensive approach, and passion for excellence that was to mark the spirit of Tom’s collecting of Dutch Golden Age art.
+Before they turned their attention to paintings, Daphne had already created an important collection of French and Italian modernist furniture from the 1940s and 1950s, creating a modern living space for the couple and their three children.
+Daphne brought to bear upon her field much the same erudition, thorough approach, and passion for excellence that was to mark the spirit of Tom’s collecting of Dutch art.

 The result of this collaboration has been remarkable, and The Leiden Collection is now among the largest private assemblages of Dutch art in the world.
-The Collection focuses on Rembrandt and his School, illuminating the personalities and themes that shaped the Golden Age over five generations.
+The Collection focuses on Rembrandt and his circle in Leiden and later in Amsterdam, illuminating the personalities and themes that shaped Dutch art over five generations.
 There has never been a comparable effort to create such a comprehensive group of history paintings, portraits, and genre scenes.
-The scale of the Collection surpasses all but a very few national museums.
 Indeed, it is quite possible that the dwindling supply of available works in private hands has made The Leiden Collection an example unlikely ever to be duplicated.

 Tom Kaplan has said that “through the lens of history, the greatest gift that we can give to Rembrandt and those artists we love will have been to stimulate greater interest in their legacy all over the world, not simply on the collecting side, but in understanding the Old Masters’ significance as cornerstones of both Western civilization and the universal values that we hold dear.”
-The Kaplans’ hope is that this online catalogue will furnish lovers of art, including students, collectors and professionals in the field, with a new resource for understanding the extraordinary creativity of artists from the Dutch Golden Age.
-This principle underlies the goal of this catalogue—to create an engaging yet scholarly assessment of the works in The Leiden Collection.
-The catalogue’s core is found in the individual entries on the works of art, each of which is enhanced by technical studies, provenance research, and bibliographical references.
-Extensive artist biographies and engaging essays about Rembrandt and the Leiden school provide further information about the artists and their relationships with each other.
-The catalogue, spearheaded and edited by Arthur K. Wheelock Jr., has been enriched by the contributions of more than forty leading international scholars, conservators, and scientific researchers.
-Short biographies of all of the contributors can be found in the About section.
+The Kaplans’ hope is that this catalogue will furnish lovers of art, including students, collectors, and professionals in the field, with an important resource for understanding the extraordinary creativity of artists from the Dutch Golden Age.
+This principle underlies the goal of this catalogue—to create an engaging yet scholarly assessment of the works in The Leiden Collection and to participate in a wider community of scholarship and inquiry.
+One of the ways in which these aims have taken shape since the launch of the Catalogue in 2017 is The Leiden Collection’s contribution to The Rembrandt Database, which provides access to a rich body of technical research on Rembrandt’s paintings.

-Beyond this catalogue, The Leiden Collection is embarking on a mission to share its artistic treasures with a broad public.
-After a decade of anonymous lending, a selection of highlights will be shown in early 2017 at The Louvre, where the Kaplans first took their children to experience art and which remains the family’s most beloved museum.
-An expanded exhibition will then proceed to Beijing, Shanghai, Abu Dhabi and urban centers beyond.
-With the launch of this catalogue and the Collection’s first exhibition in France, the cradle of universalism, Tom and Daphne are focused on building new bridges for Rembrandt and his peers toward a wider world, and hope to play a useful role in ensuring that these artists’ futures are as glorious as their pasts.
+Beyond this Catalogue, The Leiden Collection has embarked on a mission to share its artistic treasures with a broad public.
+After a decade of anonymous lending, the Collection presented a selection of highlights in early 2017 at the Louvre in Paris, where the Kaplans first took their children to experience art and which remains the family’s most beloved museum.
+An expanded exhibition traveled to Beijing, Shanghai, Moscow, St. Petersburg, Abu Dhabi, and Amsterdam between 2017 and 2023, illuminating the rich artistic dialogues that shape the Collection’s unique character.
+With this online catalogue and Tom and Daphne’s commitment to share works of art from the Collection around the world, the Kaplans are focused on building new bridges for Rembrandt and his peers toward a wider world, and they hope to play a useful role in ensuring that these artists’ futures are as glorious as their pasts.